Metric 3: Degrees Conferred by Degrees Offered

 Analysis and Evaluation of Metric 3

-Both transfer associate and bachelor's degree production continued to increase through FY 2021, despite enrollment decreases during the five years – most notably due to the COVID-19 pandemic.
-Apart from the effects of COVID- 19, enrollment decreases are primarily due to the termination of a college non-degree entry program on the campus of another USG institution and the termination of some dual enrollment core curriculum offerings at area high schools.
-The continuing COVID-19 pandemic creates uncertainty regarding enrollment and graduation rates; consequently, the metric goal is 480 total graduates for FY 2023, with a minimum threshold of acceptability of 450— still above the number for FY 2020.
+Both transfer associate and bachelor's degree production continued to increase through FY 2021 despite enrollment decreases during the five years – most notably due to the COVID-19 pandemic.
+Apart from the effects of COVID-19, enrollment decreases are primarily due to the termination of a college non-degree entry program on another USG institution's campus and some dual enrollment core curriculum offerings at area high schools.
+The continuing COVID-19 pandemic created uncertainty regarding enrollment and graduation rates; consequently, the metric goal is 480 total graduates for FY 2025, with a minimum threshold of acceptability of 460— still above the number for FY 2021.